• Tracking the Progress of Interstate 69 in Texas

 » Ceremony Kicks Off Laredo Project

 Laredo area community leaders celebrated the start of a $360 million project to upgrade 4.7 miles of US 59 in the city to an urban freeway as part of the Interstate 69 System in Texas.
-The February 12 ceremony marks the largest freeway project ever in Webb County.
+The February 12 ceremony marked the start of the largest freeway project ever in Webb County.

 [Full Report With Map]